 - navigating relationships: every Monday at 6–10pm AEST

 - yarnspace: fortnightly Thursdays 6-10pm AEST supporting others: fortnightly Thursdays 6-10pm AEST

 Themed upcoming group chats for young people and their family and friends can be found here: https://headspace.org.au/eheadspace/group-chat/upcoming-chats/

 To discuss these or any additional mental health promotion needs please email Kylie.Hodgson@bcyf.org.au

 The YFC is made up of young people from the Geelong region who are passionate about making a difference in the lives of their peers.
 The group consists of a diverse range of young people, from a variety of different ages and backgrounds, who are advocates for youth mental health.

-headspace Geelong look to the YFC for advice and opinions on as much as possible to ensure young people's voices are present in decisions that shape our service.
+headspace Geelong look to the YFC for advice and opinions to ensure young people's voices are present in decisions that shape our service.
 The YFC organise events and campaigns that seek to spread the word about mental health and reduce stigma around mental illness.
 They also attend events around the region to get the headspace message out there and inform people on how to access our services.